Acts 19:1–22 . . .

 - Q. 2 If you were one of Sceva's sons, what would you say about Jesus after being jumped by the evil spirit in v.
 16?

 - Q. 3 What do you need to confess and then "burn" in order to live for Christ Jesus?
 What will it cost you?

-† Watch the "Visual Bible" video clip: Acts 18:12–19:40, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.
+† Watch this video clip of Acts 18:12–19:40, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.

 Paul in Ephesus

 19 While Apollos was at Corinth, Paul took the road through the interior and arrived at Ephesus.
 There he found some disciples 2and asked them, “Did you receive the Holy Spirit when you believed?”